 Precision medicine has largely focused on targeted panels to evaluate potential targets for treatments.
 Technologies such as sequencing large amounts of DNA have been very expensive to carry out, however, the cost of sequencing is rapidly decreasing.
 Additionally, drugs that are developed to target a person’s genetic or molecular characteristics are likely to be expensive.
 The Foundation will also make every effort in make new drugs available to patients.

 Dr. Cora Sternberg is an American oncologist who trained at the Memorial Sloan Kettering Cancer Center in New York and was the Chief of Medical Oncology in one of Italy’s largest public hospitals in Rome.
-Dr. Sternberg was formerly the Chief of Medical Oncology at the San Camillo Forlanini Hospital, a complex in Rome which constitutes one of the largest hospitals in Europe.
+Since 1 November 2018 He has been working with a group of multidisciplinary researchers and wishes to promote and bring Precision Medicine to Italy.